mariamou7/blogposts/Azure-IoT-News–August-2021.md

 ## Azure IoT News – August 2021 by Think About IoT

+Azure IoT News is here, in this blog, for the first time!
+I decided to inform you about Azure updates in the field of IoT every single month.

 ## Week 1-8/8
 There wasn’t any update in the first week of this month.